DEVISHSHAJI/Predicting-House-Prices/README.md

 If you used a model with hyperparameters, perform tuning to optimize the model's performance.
 Documentation:

-Document your code with comments and a README file explaining the project, dataset, and steps taken.
+**Document your code with comments and a README file explaining the project, dataset, and steps taken**.
 Tools and Libraries:
 Python (NumPy, Pandas, Matplotlib, Seaborn) Scikit-learn for machine learning algorithms